Recreational game set to resume in England from July 11

 Prime Minister Boris Johnson said he would set out a timetable next week for when amateur cricket can return as well as the reopening of indoor gyms and swimming pools which were closed due to the coronavirus lockdown.

-"We are delighted that the UK Government have given their permission for recreational cricket to return from next weekend," the England and Wales Cricket Board (ECB) said on Twitter https://twitter.com/ECB_cricket/status/1279092096067133440.
+"We are delighted that the UK Government have given their permission for recreational cricket to return from next weekend," the England and Wales Cricket Board (ECB) said on Twitter.

 "We will shortly be publishing our approved guidelines to help clubs and players prepare for cricket's return."